AVGP/uw-dot-photo/content/about.md

 - Insta360 X4 for 360 videos
 - DJI Osmo 5 Pro for low-light situations

-I usually use Wurkkos DL07 lights for the actioncams.
+I usually use Wurkkos DL07 lights for the action cams.

 ## My dive gear